OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Abstract

 \section{Abstract}

 We introduce the task of open-vocabulary 3D \textit{instance} segmentation.
-Traditional approaches for 3D instance segmentation largely rely on existing 3D annotated datasets, which are restricted to a closed-set of object categories.
-This is an important limitation for real-life applications where one might need to perform tasks guided by novel, open-vocabulary queries related to objects from a wide variety.
-Recently, open-vocabulary 3D scene understanding methods have emerged to address this problem by learning queryable features per each point in the scene.
-While such a representation can be directly employed to perform \textit{semantic} segmentation, existing methods have limitations in their ability to identify object instances.
-In this work, we address this limitation, and propose \name{}, which is a zero-shot approach for open-vocabulary 3D \textit{instance} segmentation.
+Current approaches for 3D instance segmentation can typically only recognize object categories from a pre-defined closed set of classes that are annotated in the training datasets.
+This results in important limitations for real-world applications where one might need to perform tasks guided by novel, open-vocabulary queries related to a wide variety of objects.
+Recently, open-vocabulary 3D scene understanding methods have emerged to address this problem by learning queryable features for each point in the scene.
+While such a representation can be directly employed to perform \textit{semantic} segmentation, existing methods cannot separate multiple object \emph{instances}.
+In this work, we address this limitation, and propose OpenMask3D, which is a zero-shot approach for open-vocabulary 3D \textit{instance} segmentation.
 Guided by predicted class-agnostic 3D instance masks, our model aggregates per-mask features via multi-view fusion of CLIP-based image embeddings.
-We conduct experiments and ablation studies on the ScanNet200 dataset to evaluate the performance of \name{}, and provide insights about the open-vocabulary 3D instance segmentation task.
-We show that our approach outperforms other open-vocabulary counterparts, particularly on the long-tail distribution.
-Furthermore, \name{} goes beyond the limitations of close-vocabulary approaches, and enables the segmentation of object instances based on free-form queries describing object properties such as semantics, geometry, affordances, and material properties.
+Experiments and ablation studies on ScanNet200 and Replica show that OpenMask3D outperforms other open-vocabulary methods, especially on the long-tail distribution.
+Qualitative experiments further showcase OpenMask3D's ability to segment object properties based on free-form queries describing geometry, affordances, and materials.